THIS DATE IN HISTORY: Aug. 21

-Blake, whose real name is Hector, signs with the Montreal Maroons in February 1935, then plays eight regular-season games and one in the Stanley Cup Playoffs, and gets his name on the Cup when the Maroons defeat the Toronto Maple Leafs in the Final.
+Blake, whose real name is Hector, signs with the Montreal Maroons in February 1935, then plays eight regular-season games and one in the Stanley Cup Playoffs.
+He gets his name on the Cup for the first time when the Maroons defeat the Toronto Maple Leafs in the Final.

 The Maroons send Blake to the Montreal Canadiens on Feb.
-13, 1936, and he spends the rest of his hockey career helping the Canadiens win championships.
+13, 1936, and he spends the rest of his hockey career helping them win championships.

 Two come as a player; he combines with Elmer Lach and Maurice Richard to form the "Punch Line," one of the great three-man units in NHL history.
 The line helps the Canadiens win the Stanley Cup in 1944 and 1946.
 It stays intact until Jan.
 11, 1948, when Blake breaks his leg in a game against the New York Rangers, ending his playing career after 13 seasons.
 He's elected to the Hockey Hall of Fame as a player in 1966 and is named to the 100 Greatest NHL Players presented by Molson Canadian in 2017.